-Established in 2002 as a Management Consultancy, Inflection Point Limited (‘IPL’) specializes in Silicon Valley style high-impact startup techniques for; aggressive sale centric business models, rapid product development, trusted piloting, scalable sales and marketing models.
-IPL specializes in delivering tasks and projects usually spearheaded by FoundersCEO.
+Established in 2002 as a Management Consultancy, Inflection Point specializes in Silicon Valley style high-impact startup techniques for; aggressive sale centric business models, rapid product development, trusted piloting, scalable sales and marketing models.
+Inflection Point specializes in delivering tasks and projects usually spearheaded by FoundersCEO.
 With 20 years of success in this arena, this has created the gravitas and expertise needed to deliver outcomes which are acceptable to investors and board members.

-IPL has an eco-system of over 60 associates who have worked on multiple high impact interim contracts with major companies and startups, and gained the trust of investors.
-IPL also has diverse public-sector experience having worked with ministers and departmental leaders to deliver high-impact mission critical projects and programs in various departments.
+Inflection Point has an eco-system of over 60 associates who have worked on multiple high impact interim contracts with major companies and startups, and gained the trust of investors.
+Inflection Point also has diverse public-sector experience having worked with ministers and departmental leaders to deliver high-impact mission critical projects and programs in various departments.

 • Masters in Global Affairs & Contemporary Issues,